-Over the last year we saw more insider selling of Lok'nStore Group shares, than buying.
-You can see the insider transactions (by individuals) over the last year depicted in the chart below.
+Over the last year, we can see that insiders have bought 696.86k shares worth AU$1.3m.
+On the other hand they divested 50.19k shares, for AU$91k.
+In total, Prospa Group insiders bought more than they sold over the last year.
+Their average price was about AU$1.87.
+These transactions suggest that insiders have considered the current price attractive.
+You can see the insider transactions (by companies and individuals) over the last year depicted in the chart below.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.